Lazerbeak12345/sway-inv/README.md

 ## Roadmap

-1. Research alternative (faster, but understandable) way(s) of overriding content.
+1. Publish on Minetest Forumn with intent of opening more feedback channels.
 2. Full code coverage
 3. Finalize documentation
 4. Make a modpack that reaches feature parity with I3 (on MTG only)